OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 ### Temperature and humidity sensor DHT11

-The sensor reading is done by the following method:
+The sensor reading is carried out by the following method:
 ```python:
 result = th.read(None)
 ```